 - Expertise with the popular Deep Learning frameworks like Tensorflow, PyTorch, Keras, Caffe, MXnet for training and evaluating Deep Learning models

-- Selecting the appropriate hardware (e.g. Intel, NVIDIA, ARM) and software platforms (e.g. Linux, Windows, Docker, Kubernetes) and optimizing Deep Learning models for the deployment environment
+- Selecting the appropriate hardware (e.g., Intel, NVIDIA, ARM) and software platforms (e.g., Linux, Windows, Docker, Kubernetes) and optimizing Deep Learning models for the deployment environment

 - Managing deployments to thousands of distributed Edge devices from the Cloud (Device Cloud)

 - Organizing and rolling out updates across the fleet of Edge endpoints that may be offline or experience connectivity issues.

 There is a high level of development risk associated with this approach.
 Especially when considering development time, required domain experts, and difficulties in developing a scalable infrastructure.